Basketball Reference Blog

 WS

 We told you that it wasn’t the last time you would see Wardell’s name on this list.
 Here we are again.
-Steph went off against the Thunder in 2016 when he made 12 three pointers in the Chesapeake arena in 121-118 victory over Oklahoma City.
-This was the same game where Steph pulled up from just past the half court to tie the game accompanied by one of the most iconic Mike Breen ‘BANG’s of all time.
-Steph would go on to win the anonymous MVP that season becoming the only player in NBA history to do so.
+Steph went off against the Thunder in 2016 when he made 12 three pointers in the Chesapeake Arena in a 121-118 victory over Oklahoma City.
+This was the same game where Steph pulled up from just past the half court to tie the game accompanied by one of the most iconic Mike Breen BANGs of all time.
+Steph would go on to win the unanimous MVP that season becoming the only player in NBA history to do so.

 Photo of Donyell Marshall